Euthydemus/Euthydemus.github.io/_posts/2019-04-21-recent-history-of-police.md

 police in Oregon's Washington county from being enthusiastic early adopters of Amazon's system{% include /aside.html nid="harwell2019" text='<a href="https://www.washingtonpost.com/technology/2019/04/30/amazons-facial-recognition-technology-is-supercharging-local-police/">Harwell, 2019</a>'%}.
-An increasing cadence of backlash is rising against misidentifications, predominantly targeting the vendors rather than the politically-protected enforcers{% include /aside.html nid="samueletc2019" text='<a href="https://www.vox.com/future-perfect/2019/4/27/18518598/ai-facial-recognition-ban-apple-amazon-microsoft">Samuel, 2019</a>; <a href="https://www.bostonglobe.com/metro/2019/04/28/brown-student-mistaken-identified-sri-lanka-bombings-suspect/0hP2YwyYi4qrCEdxKZCpZM/story.html">Fox, 2019</a>' %}.
+An increasing cadence of backlash is rising against misidentifications, predominantly targeting the vendors rather than the politically-protected enforcers{% include /aside.html nid="samueletc2019" text='<a href="https://www.vox.com/future-perfect/2019/4/27/18518598/ai-facial-recognition-ban-apple-amazon-microsoft">Samuel, 2019</a>; <a href="https://www.bostonglobe.com/metro/2019/04/28/brown-student-mistaken-identified-sri-lanka-bombings-suspect/0hP2YwyYi4qrCEdxKZCpZM/story.html">Fox, 2019</a>' %}
+despite police feeding intentionally wrong images to the system in an attempt to produce similar-looking suspects
+{% include /aside.html nid="Bramdom2019" text='<a href="https://www.theverge.com/2019/5/16/18627548/nypd-facial-recognition-altered-faces-privacy">Brandom, 2019</a>' %}.
 Ironically, while several technology companies are beginning to demur on the deployment of algorithmically-driven criminal justice, their focus is on the systems that try "to predict how likely a defendant or prisoner is to re-offend if released"{% include /aside.html nid="kahn2019" text='<a href="https://www.partnershiponai.org/report-on-machine-learning-in-risk-assessment-tools-in-the-u-s-criminal-justice-system/">Partnership on AI, 2019</a>; <a href="https://www.bloomberg.com/news/articles/2019-04-26/major-tech-firms-come-out-against-police-use-of-ai-algorithms">Kahn, 2019</a>' %} and not the systems that they're already actively selling to law enforcement agencies.
+While Congress has begun signaling discomfort with facial recognition capabilities{% include /aside.html nid="kelly2019" text='<a href="https://www.flawedfacedata.com/">Garvie, 2019</a>; <a href="https://www.theverge.com/2019/5/22/18635848/facial-recognition-tech-regulation-house-oversight-committee-republicans-democrats">Kelly, 2019</a>'%}, it seems unlikely that they will be willing to move against commercial and state interests that are becoming more entrenched as time goes on.

 Stepping back from facial recognition to the relatively tame license plate recognition doesn't solve for all of the harms because they are still subject to the "pitfalls of automated policing, where one